NEO vs. Google Classroom

 NEO School portal

 The NEO interface has a responsive design that looks sharp and automatically adjusts based on the type of device.
-It provides attractive tile-based dashboards for students, teachers and administrators, as well as a graphical class, resources and users catalog.
+It provides attractive tile-based dashboards for students, teachers, and administrators, as well as a graphical class, resources and users catalog.
 Users can also see to-do items, upcoming events, groups, calendar, and more.
+NEO also has a unique “activity display” feature that indicates the level of activity within classes and groups using a pulsing indicator on their tiles together with real-time widgets that scroll through the latest activities.

 The Google Classroom dashboard is simple, but not as graphical.
 Instructors and students can only see the courses that they are teaching or are enrolled in.